git-ayas/astresume/src/content/blog/2024-05-17-test-entry.md

 heroImage: /images/uploads/untitled-2024-05-01-1601.png
 rating: 2
 ---
-Testing  ebntry with Decap CMS on Astro.
+Testing  entry with Decap CMS on Astro.
 Lets hope this system is a successful proof of concept.
+Hello mom